suchermon/wagtail-cookieconsent/README.md

 After installation in your local environment:

-`python manage.py test wagtailcookieconsent --keepdb`
+`python manage.py test wagtailcookieconsent --keepdb` (in your own test environment)

 ### Contribution

 Fork and do whatever you want.
 I don't have a strong opinion just as long as you don't break it.

+#### Changelog

+* 5/6/20
+    * Added `expiration` field in settings to be able to configure when the cookie would expire as well as better `max_age` and `expires` calculations.
+    * Fixed the epic bug that crashes the entire thing when there are no settings detected (DOH!)